naoto64/piServoCtl/README.md

 ## Usage

 First, start pigpiod (if it is not started).
+Then import the module.
+The module name is "piservo".
+Please note that it is different from the name at the time of installation.

 ````shell:command.sh
 sudo pigpiod